silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 `->publishRecursive()` to trigger a recursive publish.

 `owns` works the same regardless of whether these objects are versioned, so you can use any combination of versioned or unversioned dataobjects.
-You only need to call `->recursivePublish()` on the top most object in the tree.
+You only need to call `->publishRecursive()` on the top most object in the tree.

 #### DataObject ownership with custom relations